 This guide is intended for wallet developers who want to give their users the ability to send transactions on the Optimism network.
 Optimism generally behaves like any other EVM-based chain with the exception of minor discrepancies related to transaction fees.
 These fee discrepancies are an inherent result of the fact that Optimism is a Layer 2 blockchain network that must publish transaction data to Ethereum.

 # Connecting to Optimism

 Optimism shares the Ethereum JSON-RPC API (opens new window) with only a few minor differences.
 You'll find all of the important information about each Optimism network on our Networks page.
-You can choose to connect to Optimism via our rate-limited public endpoints, endpoints from infrastructure providers, or by running your own node.
-We highly recommend using third-party infrastructure providers or running your own node for production applications.
+You can choose to connect to Optimism via our rate-limited public endpoints, private endpoints from infrastructure providers, or by running your own node.
+Because of throughput limits, we recommend using private node providers (particularly Alchemy (opens new window)) or running your own node for production applications.